 Top 6 Culprits for the Racket Damage

-Reason #1: Extremely High String TensionThe most common culprit for racket frame damage is very high string tension and this is also the most common reason of all the shoulder problems happens due to the game.
+Reason #1: Extremely High String TensionThe most common culprit for racket frame damage is very high string tension and this is also the most common reason for all the shoulder problems that happen due to the game.
 If they aren’t strung in a proper way, extremely tight strings can break or cause the racket frame to crack.

-In reality, most newbies and intermediate players should use rackets with lower string tension, which is anything between 18 and 23 pounds.
-The result is a softer string bed, which means the player tend not to feel the shuttle.
+In reality, most newbies and intermediate players should use rackets with lower string tension, which is anything between 18 and 23 lbs.
+The result is a softer string bed, which means the player tends not to feel the shuttle.
 The downside is that the player will have fairly less placement and control over the shuttle.

-At lower string tension, the racket (and of course the strings) are poised to last longer, and are less vulnerable to cracking/breakage when you hit on the side of the string bed.
-Only pro players may use very high string tensions, usually higher than 28 pounds.
-You also need an expert stringer to make sure that the extremely high string tension doesn’t cause breakages during off-center hits.
+At lower string tension, the racket (and of course the strings) are poised to last longer and are less vulnerable to cracking/breakage when you hit on the side of the string bed.
+Only pro players may use very high string tensions, usually higher than 28 lbs.
+You also need an expert stringer to make sure that the extremely high string tension doesn’t cause breakages during off-centre hits.